 It’s very frustrating when you see a shirt that you love but it’s not available in your size or when you get home and try it on it doesn’t fit well so you have to return it to the store.

 Even though custom-made shirts are better quality than ready-to-wear shirts, it is still important to maintain and look after them correctly so that you can wear them for many years to come.

 Some custom-made shirts can be delicate due to the type of luxurious material used and therefore, require extra special attention compared to your average off-the-rack shirt.

 It’s good to remember that quality care means quality wear.
 Here’s how we recommend that you care for your one of a kind, custom-made shirt.

-It is really important that you wash your shirt correctly to make it last, look fresh and brand new for as long as possible.
-If you wash the shirt incorrectly then you could cause irreversible damage, which could be devastating if it is your favourite and most expensive shirt that you own.
+It’s really important that you wash your shirt correctly to make it last, look fresh and brand new for as long as possible.
+If you wash the shirt incorrectly then you could cause irreversible damage, which could be devastating if it’s your favourite and the most expensive shirt that you own.